near/near-sdk-rs/HELP.md

 `UnorderedMap` requires more storage for an entry compared to a `LookupMap`.

 - `UnorderedMap` stores the key twice (once in the first map and once in the vector of keys) and value once.
-It also has higher constant for storing the length of vectors and prefixes.
+It also has a higher constant for storing the length of vectors and prefixes.
 - `LookupMap` stores key and value once.

 ## `LazyOption`